bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 ???

 - repeated this process until the service seem stable but ended up being a ~100 containers before steady state was reached

+---

+class: segue

+# Back to 0%

+class: fifty-fifty

+.left-panel[
+# Postmortem
+]

+.right-panel[
+- I had copied and pasted a `Deployment` from another service
+- The `Deployment` included resource limits
+]

+???

+- resource limits set to 100Mi memory
+- it got me thinking about what optimal resource limits look like